pingcap/docs-cn/system-variables.md

 - Specifies what operation TiDB performs when a single SQL statement exceeds the memory quota specified by `tidb_mem_quota_query` and cannot be spilled over to disk.
 See [TiDB Memory Control](/configure-memory-usage.md) for details.
 - The default value is `CANCEL`, but in TiDB v4.0.2 and earlier versions, the default value is `LOG`.
 - This setting was previously a `tidb.toml` option (`oom-action`), but changed to a system variable starting from TiDB v6.1.0.

+### tidb_mem_quota_analyze <span class="version-mark">New in v6.1.0</span>

+> **Warning:**
+>
+> Currently, the `ANALYZE` memory quota is an experimental feature, and the memory statistics might be inaccurate in production environments.

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `0`
+- Unit: Bytes
+- This variable controls the maximum memory usage of TiDB updating statistics.
+Such a memory usage occurs when you manually execute [`ANALYZE TABLE`](/sql-statements/sql-statement-analyze-table.md) and when TiDB automatically analyzes tasks in the background.
+When the total memory usage exceeds this threshold, user-executed `ANALYZE` will exit, and an error message is reported that reminds you to try a lower sampling rate or retry later.
+If the automatic task in the TiDB background exits because the memory threshold is exceeded, and the sampling rate used is higher than the default value, TiDB will retry the update using the default sampling rate.
+When this variable value is negative or zero, TiDB does not limit the memory usage of both the manual and automatic update tasks.

+> **Note:**
+>
+> `auto_analyze` will be triggered in a TiDB cluster only when `run-auto-analyze` is enabled in the TiDB startup configuration file.

 ### tidb_mem_quota_apply_cache <span class="version-mark">New in v5.0</span>